junxit/us-congress-bills-116/bill.md

 ---
 legis-num: S. 2683
-congress: 116th CONGRESS
+congress: One Hundred Sixteenth Congress of the United States of America
-session: 2d Session
+session: 2d Sess.
-chamber: In the House of Representatives, U. S.,
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # S. 2683

-That the bill from the Senate (S. 2683) entitled “An Act to establish a task force to assist States in implementing hiring requirements for child care staff members to improve child safety.”, do pass with the following
+> To establish a task force to assist States in implementing hiring requirements for child care staff members to improve child safety.

-*Strike out all after the enacting clause and insert:*

 ## § 1.
 Short title